yahya-azeem/Weasel-Game-Engine/README.md

-I applogies for disgusting nasty code comments as this was made back when I was 13 years old.
+**I applogies for disgusting nasty code comments as this was made back when I was 13 years old.
+Take precaution, please, IM SORRY.**

 donwload release and extract it and run the program